EdgeOne CLI

 Overview

-The Edgeone CLI provides methods to manage Pages Functions and enables fast deployment.
-With the aid of the CLI, you can generate, configure, and debug functions in a project.
-It also allows uploading the build product as a folder or Zip package to the Pages platform.
+The Edgeone CLI provides a method of managing Pages Functions and the ability to quickly deploy.
+With the aid of the CLI, you can generate, configure, and debug functions in a project, and also upload the built product as a folder or Zip package to the Pages platform.

 Preparations

-Enable the Pages Service via console activation, create a new Pages Project, and clone it to local.
+Enable the Pages Service in the console, create a new Pages Project, and clone it to local.

 Quick Start